-If you want better speed, precise handling or if you generally fly in mountains and/or in strong conditions, you should chose to fly in the top part of the weight range.
-If you want a better sink rate, or if you generally fly in flat lands and/or in weak conditions, you may choose to fly nearer the middle part of the weight range.
+- precise handling or if you generally fly in mountains and/or in strong conditions, you should chose to fly in the top part of the weight range. - If you want a better sink rate, or if you generally fly in flat lands and/or in weak conditions, you may choose to fly nearer the middle part of the weight range.
 Remember, you can always add ballast for when conditions are stronger.